isomerpages/moe-acsi/_for-parents/Parent Support Group/Hospitality & Integration (Hi!) Programme.md

 ![](/images/Hosting-Entertainment.png)

-If you are interested in the hosting programme or supporting the **International Boarders’ Night**, please email **Irene Widiani** at [psg@as.acsi.edu.sg](mailto:psg@as.acsi.edu.sg).
+If you are interested in the hosting programme or supporting the **International Boarders’ Night**, please email **Rebecca Vagenende** at [psg@as.acsi.edu.sg](mailto:psg@as.acsi.edu.sg).
 Join us, share your blessings and make a difference by becoming a host parent!